 They had to go to the ampersand to get that one in.
 Any good Unitarian committee has to have a few socialists.
 My dog walk sample of the location of these signs tells me that some of the folks expressing this sentiment may have more than a passing relationship with good old capitalism.
 The truth is that almost ALL of us have looked the other way to live a first world existence.
 But by all means keep the ampersand line in mind while boarding any jet to a sustainability conference in India.

 And there it is.
 In the final statement the committee embraces the big.
 I worked in the engine room of liberal Portland and it did not take long for me to realize just how narrowly diversity was defined.
 If you acted and thought in the approved fashion, you were everyone’s buddy.
 Challenge the dominant dogma in the slightest way and you were glad tarring and feathering was no longer a thing.
 Though the social sanctions could be just as painful.
 Try this.
 Most City Councils in the nation, and Congress for that matter, begin with a prayer.
 Can you imagine the backlash if a religious person proposed that here?

 Portland’s favorite lawn sign is about identity.
-It is shorthand for telling everyone around you that we are not one of “them.”
+It is a signifier, not unlike the red MAGA hat.
+Every team has its colors.
+Team members believe that their symbols are values statements.
+The sign is shorthand for telling everyone around you that we are not one of “them.”
 It’s a little smug and a lot about the tribe.
 It does not attempt to reach out and embrace people with legitimate social, religious or political differences.
 It might as well be the other sign I just saw on my walk: BEWARE OF DOG.
 That’s the sort of crisp, clear message that the left seems incapable of doing.